Holic75/Baldurs-gate-dnd-3.5/README.md

 Song of Requiem
 A bard of 24th level or higher can use this epic performance which drains the very life force of the bard's enemies causing them to suffer 1 point of damage per 2 levels of bard per round for next 4 rounds.
 ```
+– Receives one Epic spell slot at level 23 and every 3 levels thereafter, which can be used to memorize a spell of any level.
 – Alignment restricted to any neutral.
 – Hit Die: d6